SolomonM-Kebede/AIChatbot/README.md

 # Which LLM?
 I am using, in this case, the llama3.1 model, but anyone can change that only by changing the model name after downloading the necessary LLM.

-#UI experience
+# UI experience

-I am using radio, which provides local and public host addresses to use the chatbot with a better UI.
+I am using Gradio, which provides local and public host addresses to use the chatbot with a better UI.

 # Which other option to permanent UI for public use